 Mozilla VPN 1-minute review

-Mozilla VPN’s network consists of just over 400 servers in around 40 locations, which should be adequate for most users.
-Experienced VPN users will be pleased to hear that Mozilla VPN uses Mullvad's VPN servers (a well-known and trusted brand), which it connects to via only the modern WireGuard protocol for maximum performance and privacy.
+Mozilla VPN’s server coverage consists of over 400 servers placed in around 40 locations, which isn’t as big as some other competitors but it should be enough for most users.
+More experienced users will be glad to know that Mozilla VPN uses Mullvad’s VPN servers, which is another well-known and trusted brand.
+Mozilla VPN only uses WireGuard protocol, the absolute best for performance and security.

-The network is now P2P friendly and offers a multi-hop VPN so you can enter from one location, say Austin, and exit from another, like London – keeping your location even more secure.
+P2P is supported and you can even use a multi-hop VPN that allows you to enter from one location and exit from another, which keeps your location even more secure.

 Features include a kill switch that can be set to deploy in the event that the VPN drops out.
 However, if this advanced-level security isn’t required for all your tasks, split tunneling ensures you can carry on browsing using a standard connection too.